 You cannot upgrade from ISPmanger 4 Pro to ISPmanager 5 Lite or ISPmanager 5 Business on the same server.

 We strongly recommend a clean install of installation of ISPmanager 5.
 Then you need to import users using the User import function.

-For more details please refer to the article How to upgrade to ISPmanager Business.
+For more details please refer to the article Upgrade from ISPmanager Lite to ISPmanager Business.